-March.
-The weather was cold: temperature was around 30 or 35 below zero.
+The time of the year was March.
+The weather was cold;

+the temperature was around 30 or 35 below zero.

 When father went hunting he, almost always, came home just before dark.
-At that time each day, mother would ask me or ady, inclute would ask he of my older sister to go out to see if father was approaching.
+At that time each day, mother would ask me or my older sister to go out to see if father was approaching.
 When we saw that he had caught a seal or a polar bear, we would run to him and help him pull the animal home.

 The Vigil

-That day as evening ap-proached, mother told my sister and I to watch for father.
-I went out twice and my sister went out twice and my sister once.
+That day as evening ap-I hat day as evening approached, mother told my sister and I to watch for father.
+I went out twice and my sister once.
 Each time we told mother that there still was no sign of father.
 She took the news casually and without comment.

 It was growing dark outside.
 Mother began to go out herself to scan the north bank.
 When she came in she told my sister to take care of our little sister who was a year and a half old at the time.
+The baby had begun at the time.
 The baby had begun to whimper and cry.
 When she didn't stop mother took her and comforted her.
 She then put her on the low bunk, nursed her, and tried to make her sleep.
-Hidden Anxiety It was growing dark outside Hidden Anxiety
+Hidden Anxiety mother was just back from the bank.
+"Did you see father?"
+I asked anxiously.
+"Nahqa (no) but he will be coming soon," she reassured.